-- · stop clinical trials or delay or abandon commercialization of our system; - attempt to obtain a license to sell or use the relevant technology or substitute technology, which license may not be available on reasonable terms or at all; or - redesign our system.
+- · stop clinical studies or delay or abandon commercialization of our system; - attempt to obtain a license to sell or use the relevant technology or substitute technology, which license may not be available on reasonable terms or at all; or - · redesign our system.

-In the event a claim against us was successful and we could not obtain a license to the relevant technology on acceptable terms or license a substitute technology or redesign our system to avoid infringement, our business would be significantly harmed.
+In the event a claim against us were successful and we could not obtain a license to the relevant technology on acceptable terms or license a substitute technology or redesign our system to avoid infringement, our business, results of operations and financial condition would be significantly harmed.

-If we are unable to protect the confidentiality of our proprietary information and know-how, the value of our technology and system could be adversely affected.
+If we were unable to protect the confidentiality of our proprietary information and know-how, the value of our technology and system could be adversely affected.